HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Quebec 2025: The Complete List

 • Substitute days are allowed under certain conditions

-• Premium pay is required for working holiday
+• Premium pay is required for a working holiday

 • Many operational impacts beyond just payroll